winston86zhu/haas-ewmba/leading_people_final.md

 ### Barrier to build diverse network
 * Homophily: Tendency to associate with similar others -> suppress opportunities to access new information.
+  * Prevent the minority from having access to the same information as the majority.
 > People tend to connect with similar people not just because of homophily but also due to **social influence**.
 Social network may provide resources and also shape the beliefs and behaviors of its members.
   * e.g. democratic social network -> more likely to be democratic.